 Excellent Master

 This is the final part of the Royal Arch degree and is one of the most dramatic in terms of ritual and performance.
 It’s also the last degree that you’ll be able to do on Arran.
 There are many other degrees in freemasonry, but you’ll have to travel to the mainland to join these if that is your wish.
-Many of our lodge and chapter members have been through some of these other degrees, so if you want to do that, there will be someone local that can help you out.
+Many of our lodge and chapter members have been through some of these other degrees, so if you want to do that, there will be someone who can advise you.